 - Not more than 1% of students at the LEA and state level will be classified as achieving at the proficient or advanced level according to Alt-MSA performance standards.
-These scores will be combined with the results from the MSA and the modified assessments for determining AYP at the school, LEA, and state levels. - Students in excess of the allowable 1%, by definition, will be classified as performing at the basic level and their scores will be combined with the results from the MSA for determining AYP at the school, LEA and state levels. - If the LEA or the State exceeds the 1% threshold of proficient or advanced performers on the alternative assessment, then a procedure will be applied to randomly determine which student scores will be converted to "basic" and attributed back to the school, LEA and/or the State for the purposes of calculating AYP.
+These scores will be combined with the results from the MSA and the modified assessments for determining AYP at the school, LEA, and state levels. - Students in excess of the allowable 1%, by definition, will be classified as performing at the basic level and their scores combined with the results from the MSA for determining AYP at the school, LEA and state levels. - If the LEA or the State exceeds the 1% threshold of proficient or advanced performers on the alternative assessment, then a process for redistributing non-proficient scores will be applied to determine which student scores will be converted to "basic" and attributed back to the school, LEA and/or the State for the purposes of calculating AYP.
+The methodology of assigning basic scores to students exceeding the 1% cap is based on the Statewide Student Identifier, a 10-digit number assigned randomly to each student entering Maryland schools. - Step 1: Determine at the LEA level for the alternative assessment, the number of students, if any, that exceed the 1% cap and need to be converted to "basic." - Step 2: List all student scores that are proficient or advanced on the alternative assessment within the LEA by the Statewide Student Identifier.
+Identify the cutoff point in the list as the number of students which must be converted to "basic" (Step 1) and distribute the scores above the cut-off point back to their own schools.
+If the conversion of student scores in any particular school has no net effect on the AYP status for the school, the conversions in that school will be finalized.
+If the distribution of the basic score causes the receiving school to move from making AYP to not making AYP, then replace that student ID with the next student on the list until all of the required number of scores have been converted and assigned as basic.
+It is anticipated that a limited number of schools will be impacted by this process.
+If a school district has no more available schools, then the original assignments will remain.
+This process will ensure that no school is unfairly classified as not making AYP as a result of being assigned a "basic" score.